ecresp1el/organoid-roi-tool/README.md

 - “Next Unlabeled” in each row lets you jump straight to the next image without a saved ROI in that group.
 - Use “Refresh” to rescan after making changes; it also auto‑refreshes after you save an ROI.

+Import project (inside the GUI):
+- Use Project → “Import Project (Reorganize)…”.
+- Choose a raw input folder (flat TIFFs) and an output project root.
+- Optional filters: rows (A–H), min column, copy vs move, dry run.
+- The tool organizes files as `wells/<well>/day_XX/HHhMMm/` and appends to `<project>/manifest.csv`.
+- After completion, set the project root and optionally open the progress dashboard.

 Preloading existing ROI:
 - If a matching ROI JSON file is already present for the image, the app auto‑loads it so you can review or edit.